holography/holograph/README.md

 ## Configuration

-Settings for your Holograph instance are found in `holograph_config.yml` and use YAML syntax.
-To begin, copy the template configuration file into your project root with:
+Settings for your Holograph instance are found in either `holograph_config.yml` or `holograph_config.js` depending on your preference.
+To begin, copy your chosen language's template configuration file into your project root:

+JS:

+    cp node_mdules/holograph/holograph_config.js .

+YAML:

     cp node_modules/holograph/holograph_config.yml .